Image

 • Potentially higher risk (and higher benefit)

-And as these products grow more advanced, the need for clear, accessible product understanding doesn’t stop at the sales conversation.
-It often extends to internal support teams, external healthcare professionals, and even patient education initiatives.
+And in the face of these complexities, the need for clear, accessible product understanding doesn’t stop at the sales conversation.
+It equally extends to internal support teams, external healthcare professionals, and even patient education initiatives.

-Understanding what a product does is just the first piece of the puzzle.
-It’s equally essential to understand how, when, and why it’s used in real-world care settings, even for those without a clinical background.
+But understanding what a product does is just the first piece of the puzzle.
+It’s equally essential to understand how, when, and why it’s used in real-world care settings, even (especially, in fact) for those without a clinical background.
 After all, even a small misunderstanding at the commercial level can contribute to missteps at the point of care.

 Take, for example, a sales representative supporting a new dental biomaterial.
 Any salesperson needs to understand the composition and packaging of their product.
 But in this instance, that knowledge might need to be accompanied by granular details such as: